 For more information on current and planned activities, and for opportunities to engage and contribute, contact the bioDISCOVERY International Project Office (IPO).

 bioDISCOVERY was launched by DIVERSITAS, an international research programme on biodiversity science. bioDISCOVERY became a core project of Future Earth in 2015.
-The IPO of bioDISCOVERY transferred to the University of Zurich in January 2017.
+The IPO of bioDISCOVERY has been hosted by the University of Zurich since January 2017.